Lurunchik/WikiHowNFQA/README.md

 ## Download the Dataset

-The WikiHowQA dataset is divided into two parts:
+The WikiHowNFQA dataset is divided into two parts:

 1. **Main Part**: This part contains the questions, answers, and URLs to related documents.
 It is publicly available and can be downloaded from the Hugging Face Datasets platform [here](https://huggingface.co/datasets/Lurunchik/WikiHowNFQA).
 You can explore it and load this part of the dataset using the Hugging Face `datasets` library as follows: